marcelv3612/marcelv3612/README.md

 - 🔭 Educator at Prague University of Economics and Business;
 - 🌱 PhD Researcher delving into Software Engineer Motivation and Pair and AI-assisted programming with a mixed-methods experimental approach.
 - 🛠 Open-Source Contributor; Eclipse Committer, Java 9 contributor.
 Key projects: EclipseLink, Bean Validation in JAXB, HomeCredit HOMER Suite, and others.
+- 🤖 Developing my own Custom GPTs, Trading Bots, and better UX/UI for trading from the psychological perspective.
 - 💼 Professional Background in Backend, Frontend, and DevOps; Kotlin, Java, React, TypeScript, Node.js, Kubernetes, Docker, GitLab, Jenkins, and others.
 - 🌍 Polyglot; English, Czech, Russian, French, German, Portuguese.
 - 🎤 Speaker & Mentor; advocating quantum computing and AI.
-- 🏛 Educated at prestigious institutions; The University of Queensland, Charles University.
+- 🏛 Educated at prestigious institutions; The University of Queensland, Charles University, Prague University of Economics and Business.